 ECHO Leominster

-In Leominster, ECHO (Extra Choices in Herefordshire) is a prominent charity that supports adults with disabilities.
+In Leominster, ECHO (Extra Choices in Herefordshire) is a charity that supports adults with disabilities.
 They offer a variety of activities, including: radio broadcasting, arts and crafts and some community projects for people with complex disabilities at the Priory Centre, which is specifically supported by Ellie’s Constituency Fund.

 LEAF Shedding Cares